 “Justin, stay calm,” I said again, not knowing what else to say.

 “I’m not.
 Lemme figure this out for a sec.”

-A gust of wind picked up Justin and pulled him out away from the ice face only to slam him back down against his limp arm.
-More small chunks of ice came cascading off the ledge above and covered Justin in white flakes.
+A gust of wind picked up Justin and pulled him out away from the ice face, only to slam him back down against his limp arm.
+More small chunks of ice cascaded off the ledge above and covered Justin in white flakes.

 “Look here.”
 I flung a length of rope at him.
 It sailed out over the cliff below, failing to reach him.

 “Dammit, I’m trying.”
 Again, I heaved the nylon climbing rope toward Justin, but it came up short.
 He was too far, the wind too high, and the rope was too heavy, laden with water and ice.